shlomid100/k8s/k8s/README.md

 - **Get into stuff** (exec / logs / port-forward)

 That's it.
 If you can place a command in one of those five buckets, you understand what it does.
+Kind Deployment is the "reciept" of the pods and it responsible that the pods are up in other hand kind of port know just to run container not manage anything

 ---